 2. General ledger data can often be brought forward, if the information is consolidated to an appropriate level

 There are number of factors that influence the success of this action.
 The first is the consistency of the chart of accounts between the two systems.
 New account numbers or changes in account numbers can be accommodated, with a conversion table, if there is a “one to one” relationship or “many to one” relationship between the old and new account numbers.
 “One to many” relationships can only be accommodated if the company is willing to spend a lot of time analyzing the transactions in the account to determine how they should be split up.
 Account segmentation and cost dimensions also affect the ability to create consistent reporting using old and new data in the new system.
 Sometimes, it just makes sense to start with a balance sheet as of the conversion date if there are just too many differences.
 At other times, net changes by account by month will work well.
 If the systems are completely compatible, a company may choose to bring in several years of detailed data.
 If you choose the detail route, make sure there is time to post the data before you need it.
+Either way, be sure you consult with your accounting and ERP software partner about your desires and their implementation methodology.

 3. Imported data should be imported into posting journals, not directly into tables

 Importing data directly into tables by-passes the business rules necessary for the system to work properly.
 Better systems have a variety of journals that data can be dropped in.
 Using the post function in these journals forces the data to pass the business rules in place.
-Directly importing data requires a perfect understanding of the data structure and manipulation of the data from the legacy system to it will match the new schema.
-High risk, for both cost and the time delays that may result if the process doesn’t work out perfectly.
+Directly importing data requires a perfect understanding of the data structure and manipulation of the data from the legacy system to it will match the new schema which poses a high risk, for both cost and the time delays that may result if the process doesn’t work out perfectly.
 In many cases, the problem with data will not become obvious until the system has been live for several days or weeks, which requires either a huge reset to re-do the “go live” or massive effort to analyze and fix the errant information.

 4. Customer, vendor, and inventory item tables as often full of old data